Cribb Island, Queensland: History

 The original area of Cribb Island was populated in 1884 by a tribe of approximately 50 Indigenous Australian people, who bartered their locally-caught fish and mud crabs for bread and potatoes from the early European settlers.

 Cribb Island received its name from John George Cribb (1830–1905).
 He was the son of Robert Cribb, an alderman of the Town of Brisbane and member of the Queensland Legislative Assembly.
 John George Cribb bought 150 acre of land from the Queensland Government in 1863.
 In 1885, Cribb sold 65 of those acres to James Jackson for the purpose of growing bananas.
 This area became known as Jackson's Estate.
 The land that wasn't used by Jackson was leased out to livestock farmers.

 There was only one road into Cribb Island via Lower Nudgee (now Nudgee).
 At first, as this road was floated on top of logs across the mud-flat, it was susceptible to flooding and brief periods of inaccessibility.
 In 1914 an improved road was built, allowing for access by standard motor vehicles.

 Cribb Island State School opened on 18 August 1919 and closed on 14 December 1979.
 It was located on Cribb Island Road in Jackson's Estate at approximately 27.3583°S 153.1167°E with the camping reserve immediately to its south.

 Methodist services were initially held in the home of Mrs and Mrs Jackson.
 A Methodist Sunday School group had formed by 1914.
 Cribb Island Methodist Church was built in 1918 from timber at a cost of £200.
 It was on the southern corner of Cribb Island Road and Elmslie Street.
 In 1927, it was renovated and enlarged.
 In 1977, it was closed and demolished due to the airport redevelopment.

 Later on through the 1920s, the Cribb Island and Jackson's Estate areas became a tourist destination and seaside resort area due to their close proximity to Brisbane's town centre.
 Cribb Island Post Office and kiosk opened in November 1920 and closed in 1980.

-In 1925, Cribb Island had its first bus service which was privately owned and ferried passengers to and from the city.
+Bus services commenced to Cribb Island in December 1918, operated by private owners.